aendeavor/i3buntu/INSTALL.md

 sudo add-apt-repository ppa:ubuntu-mozilla-security/ppa
 ```

 These are the GIT-Core and Mozilla official repositories for Git, Firefox and Thunderbird.
+The only thing that't left would be installing a font.
+Navigate to this repository, and in `resources/others/IconTheme/` and execute the install script `./install.sh -a`.

 ## Runlevel ∞

 As all functionality has been setup.
 Now is the time to rice your desktop - a.k.a. make it beautiful.
-As detailed description will follow here...

-(v0.1)

 Open LXappearance.
 By pressing `$mod+d`, rofi will open and let you choose an application.
 Just type in lxa... and it should be there.
 Hit return to open it.
+The rest if pretty straightforward.
+Chosse you *Adapta* theme, and the *Tela* icon theme.
+Setup the font of your deepest desire, voilà.